synchronizing/httpq/README.md

 resp.feed(b"Hello world!")
 ```

 The feed mechanism comes with a simple built-in state machine.
-The state machine can be three states:
+The state machine can be in one of three states:

 * `TOP`: The feed cursor is at the top of the message.
 * `HEADER`: The feed cursor is at the headers.